B-Mags/Creative-Writing/Creative Writing Samples.md

 LYDIA, <br>
 MY LYDIA— <br>
-I’LL BE LIKE THE CRICKETS IN THE TREES, THE LEAVES IN THE BREEZE, <br>
+I’LL BE LIKE THE CRICKETS IN THE TREES, <br>
+THE LEAVES IN THE BREEZE, <br>
 THE YELLOW ON THE BEES: <br>
-ALWAYS THERE; I’LL NEVER LEAVE YOUR SIDE.
-LYDIA, I’LL BE THERE FOR YOU. <br>
+ALWAYS THERE; I’LL NEVER LEAVE YOUR SIDE. <br>

 **An excerpt from *Bohemia Burning*, a musical (\*received a 29-hour equity reading, 2018):**